Evaluating Useful Surrogate Models for Configuration Tuning Beyond Accuracy: A Fitness Landscape Analysis Perspective: Empirical Study Methodology

 While \textbf{RQ1}-\textbf{RQ3} provide a general overview of the landscape of the surrogate model for configuration tuning, they merely treat the system as a black box.
 As such, in \textbf{RQ4}, we ask:

 \keybox{ \textbf{RQ4:} How does each individual option influence the emulated landscape of the surrogate model? }

-With domain knowledge and understanding of the configuration options, we seek to provide insights on how the specific options, and their categories, of the systems can change the landscape being built by a model, if each of them is omitted in the modeling process.
+With domain knowledge and understanding of the configuration options, we seek to provide insights on how the specific options, and their categories, of the systems can change the landscape being built by a model, if each of them is omitted in the modeling process. \mytag{R2C4}Prior work has already conducted similar analysis on accuracy~\cite{muhlbauer2023analyzing}, we wish to confirm if that is the same for the landscape features and aid explanation to some observations from the previous RQs.